Fedora 42 · Version Status

 When does Fedora 42 reach end of life?

 Fedora 42 reached end of life on May 27, 2026.
-That is 18 days remaining.
+This version is no longer receiving security patches.

 Is Fedora 42 still supported?